-An environmental permit may be required to burn certain wastes or use certain types of appliance.
-Manufacturers and suppliers will not automatically tell you if this is the case, and you should check before purchasing a large appliance that it does not need a permit or that the appliance will be capable of meeting the operating requirements that an environmental permit will stipulate.
+An Environmental Permit may be required to burn certain wastes or use certain types of appliance.
+Manufacturers and suppliers will not automatically tell you if this is the case.
+You should check before purchasing a large appliance, to see if it does need a permit.
+Also, to check if the appliance is capable of meeting the operating requirements that an environmental permit will stipulate.

-Occasional garden bonfires are not prohibited by law, but if you are planning to burn in the open you should have consideration for the people who could be affected by the smoke.
-You should compost your garden waste or take it to a recycling centre instead of burning it if at all possible.
-Find your nearest Household Waste Recycling Centre or 'tip'.
+Occasional garden bonfires are not prohibited by law.
+If you are planning to burn in the open, you should have consideration for the people who could be affected by the smoke.
+You should compost your garden waste, or take it to a recycling centre instead of burning it, if possible.
+See: Household waste recycling centres .